 The Resource Team’s Session Review Sub-Team has written POTE guidance, which is available to local churches of the POTE once they have been received.

 When submitting my Session Minutes for the Session Review Sub-Team, do I have to submit the original book within which my church’s minutes are maintained?

 No. The Session Review Sub-Team asks that churches NOT submit their original Session Minutes and NOT submit the book in which they are maintained.
-Churches should submit their Minutes by bringing a copy to the Presbytery meeting at which they are due or submit them electronically to TE Neil Smith at email@example.com per the schedule for submission.
-Electronic submission is preferable.
+Churches should submit their Minutes by bringing a copy or on a flash drive to the Presbytery meeting at which they are due or submit them electronically by email to RE Larry Godley at firstname.lastname@example.org per the schedule for submission.
+Electronic submission is preferable

 I and my church are being examined to be received at the current POTE meeting.
 Why do the sign-in sheets not list me under the list of Teaching Elders and why are my ruling elders not on the list of Ruling Elder Commissioners?